Maaarkos/I-T/COMPUTER-NETWORKS/nat-fw.md

     *   **Direction:** Inside -> VPN_Zone.
     *   **How to configure:** ALWAYS as **Manual NAT** (Placed at the very top of Section 1 - "Above Rule 1").
     *   **Example:** *"If you are going to LAN-B through the IPsec VPN tunnel, translate your address to... your own address (do not change anything)."*

+---

+### 🏢 5️⃣ NAT FOR ISPs: CGNAT (Carrier-Grade NAT)

+When discussing NAT, it is impossible to ignore the massive NAT engines used by Internet Service Providers (ISPs) to combat IPv4 exhaustion.
+This is known as **CGNAT** (Carrier-Grade NAT), sometimes referred to as **LSN** (Large Scale NAT) or **NAT444**.

+**Why is it called NAT444?**
+The name comes from the number of "hops" (layers) in the IPv4 protocol:
+1.  **First 4:** Your home network (Private IPv4, e.g., `192.168.1.x`).
+2.  **Second 4:** The ISP's internal network (Private CGNAT IPv4, e.g., `100.64.1.x`).
+3.  **Third 4:** The Global Internet (Public IPv4, e.g., `85.x.x.x`).

+It is essentially a massive, industrial-scale PAT (Port Address Translation) engine, utilizing a special, dedicated block of private IP addresses: **`100.64.0.0/10`**.

+#### 🕵️‍♂️ The Legal Logging Nightmare & PBA (Port Block Allocation)

+Telecommunications law requires ISPs to know exactly who possessed a specific public IP address and port at any given time (for law enforcement and prosecutors).

+If a CGNAT router had to send a Syslog message for every single new connection (e.g., opening a single modern webpage generates 50+ simultaneous connections), the ISP's logging servers would explode within an hour.
+We are talking about terabytes of data per day.

+**How do ISPs bypass this nightmare?
+(The PBA Technique):**
+Instead of logging every individual connection, the CGNAT engine uses **Port Block Allocation (PBA)**.
+It assigns your home router a pre-defined block of ports in advance (e.g., ports 2000 to 4000).
+The ISP router logs this event only *once*: *"Mark was assigned ports 2000-4000 on public IP 85.x.x.x at 12:00 PM."* This drastically saves logging resources and CPU cycles on the ISP's massive NAT engines.